Bluewave2/legacy-4.3.8-qBittorrent/README.md

 ## How to use
 1. Click the download button above (or click on releases on the right) to download the **.qbtheme** file
+2. Save the **.qbtheme** file to a permanent location (such as **%appdata%\qBittorrent** on Windows)
-2. Add it as a custom UI theme in qBittorrent
+3. Add it as a [custom UI theme](https://github.com/qbittorrent/qBittorrent/wiki/How-to-use-custom-UI-themes) in qBittorrent
+4. Restart qBittorrent and enjoy your new theme

 ## Based on
 https://github.com/FoxInFlame/legacy-qBittorrent